lrr68/baca/README.md

 Ids can start with letters or a underscore character, after the first character it may contain letters, numbers and underscores.
 It can not be composed only by underscores.

 Literal values can be typed as integers, floating point (left zero may be omited), hexadecimal (0x...), binary(0b...), octal(0o...) or duodecimal(0d...).
 These last 4 types only support integers currently.
+Literals typed as 0x, 0b, 0o and 0d are treated as 0.
 Strings must be enclosed in double quotes while a single character must be enclosed in single quotes, although a string containing only one character is allowed.

 Duodecimal values dec and el are represented by the letters D and E respectivelly.